-- ▶ If climate change is a "global public evil", which affects each and every country universally, we will not end it unless the fight against climate change extends to all countries, all latitudes, to the entire North and the entire Global South. - ▶ If Europe is the clearest and most advanced example in the world of the fight against climate change, this fight must go beyond borders and become a front for progress for Europe with its partners in the rest of the world. - On this "external front" there are two new fundamental elements that constitute new frontiers on which to develop the new approach between equals with strategic partners from the Global South that we defend in the Sixth Dimension of this report, and which presents a new type of relationship with our strategic partners based on common interests and mutual benefit. - A. The first is an inclusive trade policy that must go hand in hand with cooperation programmes.
-When designing new trade and investment agreements, mature investment projects are needed that can be integrated into the growth and development strategies of the countries in question. - B. Investment mobilization.
+- ▶ If climate change is a "global public evil", which affects each and every country universally, it will not end unless the fight against climate change extends to all countries, all latitudes, to the entire North and the entire Global South. - ▶ If Europe is the clearest and most advanced example in the world of the fight against climate change, this fight must go beyond borders and become a front-line of progress for Europe along with its partners in the rest of the world. - On this "external front" there are two new fundamental elements that constitute new frontiers on which to develop the new approach between equal strategic partners from the Global South that we defend in the Sixth Dimension of this report, and which presents a new type of relationship with our strategic partners based on common interests and mutual benefit: - A. The first is an inclusive trade policy that must go hand in hand with cooperation programmes.
+When designing new trade and investment agreements, mature investment projects are needed that can be integrated into the growth and development strategies of the countries in question. - B. Investment mobilisation.
 The second aspect is even more important.
-According10 to the IEA closing the energy access gap in sub-Saharan African countries is estimated to require an annual investment of \$28 billion through to 2030.
-On the other https://www.imf.org/external/pubs/ft/fandd/ spa/2021/09/pdf/fighting-climate-change-in-Africa-ireri.pdf.

-hand, the continent's infrastructure suffers from a lack of financing.
+According to the IEA7 closing the energy access gap in sub-Saharan African countries is estimated to require an annual investment of \$28 billion through to 2030.
+On the other hand, the continent's infrastructure suffers from a lack of financing.
 The African Development Bank estimates the continent's needs at 170 billion dollars annually until 2025.
-This means that the financing needs in a single continent, Africa, and in just two investment sectors - electricity and infrastructure - is equivalent to all official development aid that is generated annually in the world.
-The conclusion is evident: it will not be possible to cover the financing and investment gap that is needed in the Global South unless new mechanisms beyond Official Development Assistance are used.
+This means that the financing needs in a single continent, Africa, and in just two investment sectors -electricity and infrastructure- are equivalent to all official development aid that is generated annually in the world.
+The conclusion is evident: it will not be possible to cover the financing and investment gap that is needed in the Global South unless new mechanisms besides Official Development Assistance are used.